fortymorgan/draggable-rectangles-with-links/README.md

 # Get IT test case
 A test case for Get IT business consulting

+## Case Description
+Develop an app which creates rectangles of different colors on the double-click on the screen.
+Rectangles are added to the place where the double-click was done.
+Rectangles can be dragged around the screen.
+Between rectangles an unlimited number of links can be created / deleted.

 ## Screenshots
 <img src="https://github.com/fortymorgan/getITtest/blob/master/screenshots/Blocks.png" alt="Result" title="Result" />